bhuvaneshnakka/aboutme/README.md

 ## Contributers

-Hai Guys This is Bhuvanesh Nakka  studying in the Northwest Missouri State University Pursuing my masters in Applied Computer Science.
+Hai guys this is Bhuvanesh Nakka  studying in the Northwest Missouri State University Pursuing my masters in Applied Computer Science.